-EITI Responsibilities: Africa and Middle East.
+EITI responsibilities: Implementation and outreach.
 Oversight for finance, human resources, communications, and the Global conferences.

 Eddie Rich is the Acting Executive Director until the EITI Board appoints a successor to Jonas Moberg, who left the Secretariat on 17 August 2018.

 Eddie Rich has been Deputy Head of the EITI since the International Secretariat was established in 2007.
 In this role, he and his colleague, Jonas Moberg, have developed an approach to collective governance that challenges conventional developmental wisdom.
 It is summarised in their book, Beyond Governments: Making Collective Governance Work - Lessons from the EITI.
 It isn’t difficult to think of intractable global problems that require collective solutions, from poverty and inequality to climate change, but examples of effective collective governance are rare in practice.
 The EITI is a case study of entrepreneurial governance.